 - Safe innovation and the water sector

 Technological innovations can involve risks to (drinking) water and public health.
 Greater public awareness, and adequate risk assessment and management can create the right risk perception, and lead to public acceptance of the innovations.
 By means of research, the water sector wants to proactively determine the connections between the opportunities, the safety and the acceptance of new technologies.
-KWH offers concrete solutions by conducting research to determine and possibly manage any potential risks.
+KWR offers concrete solutions by conducting research to determine and possibly manage any potential risks.
 This work contributes to maintaining strong public trust in the water sector.

 Uncertainties of innovations